 The permit to work form consisted of a checklist for different types of special work tasks subject to the permit to work system, including hot work.
 The hot work section contained a list of checks and precautions required for the issue of the permit, including a prompt to check that surrounding areas were clear of dangerous materials and protected from sparks and weld splatter (Figure 7).

 Figure 7: Hot work checklist section from the permit to work form

 A work permit for the cutting of sea fastenings was prepared during the safety meeting and was to remain in effect from 0500 for the next 24 hours.
 The permit was still valid when the hot work in hold number two began, about 19 hours after it was issued.

 All the checklist items were marked as complete on an electronic version of the permit.
-It was then printed to allow crew members to sign that they understood and were able to fulfill the requirements of the permit.
+It was then printed to allow crew members to sign that they understood and were able to fulfil the requirements of the permit.
 The bosun signed off as the person in charge of the work and the second mate signed off as the person in charge of fire watch.

 It was general procedure to use a company training record form to record safety meetings.
 Different versions of the form had been previously prepared on a computer as templates for regular use.
 These contained safety information and guidance specific to various shipboard tasks.

 The version used to record the safety meeting held on 24 March had been pre-completed as a template for safety meetings prior to general hot work.
 It included a bullet point list identifying general precautions related to hot work, pertaining primarily to matters such as toxic fumes and personal health.
 The form did not contain any reference to the risk of fires.

 Another version of the training record form, which contained information more specific to the removal of sea fastenings, was also available as a template.
 However, it was not the version used to record the safety meeting.